 - Intensive creative research and development of new ideas/concepts

-Applications can be for solo activity or activity undertaken by small creative groups/collectives/collaborations.
+Your application can be for a solo activity or one undertaken by small creative groups, collective or collaborations.

-Successful applicants will be expected to dedicate the majority of their working time on the funded activity during the six-month period.
-Planning for time away from additional professional commitments should be outlined in this application.
+You’ll be expected to dedicate most of your working time on the funded activity during the six-month period.
+If you have additional professional commitments during this time, please outline these in your application.

-- All applicants are encouraged to include access costs within their project budgets that make activities accessible to a deaf and disabled audience (e.g. Auslan, captioning, audio description, materials in other formats.
+- We encourage you to include costs in your project budgets that will make your activities accessible to a Deaf and Disabled audience (e.g. Auslan, captioning, audio description and materials in other formats

-- Deaf and Disabled applicants applying to the Deaf and Disabled creatives stream may apply for an additional amount of up to $5000 on top of their general project costs to cover additional specific access expenses that will help reduce barriers for Deaf and Disabled artists/industry workers involved in the project.
-These additional access costs may only be allocated towards access initiatives and may not be repurposed to cover general project costs.
+- If you’re applying through the Deaf and Disabled creatives stream, you can apply for an additional amount of up to $5000 on top of your general project costs to cover specific access expenses that will help reduce barriers for Deaf and Disabled artists/industry workers involved in the project.
+These additional access costs may only be allocated towards access initiatives and can’t be repurposed to cover general project costs.

-The Creators Fund accepts applications from individuals and groups/collectives that meet Creative Victoria's general eligibility and the following program eligibility.
+We accept applications from individuals and groups/collectives that meet our general eligibility and the program specific eligibility criteria.

-The primary focus of the proposal must include Victorian-based individual professional creative practitioners (emerging to established) and/or Victorian-based professional collectives AND a creative ideas or activity.
+The primary focus of your proposal must include Victorian-based individual professional creative practitioners (emerging to established) and/or Victorian-based professional collectives AND a creative idea or activity.

-Groups of individuals who join together as a collective must be legally constituted or nominate either an individual or an auspicing body to apply, and to take legal and financial responsibility for the grant should one be awarded.
+Groups of individuals who join as a collective must be legally constituted or nominate either an individual or alternatively an auspicing body to apply and take legal and financial responsibility for the grant should one be awarded.

-This program will encourage and prioritise support to applications from:
+This program will encourage and prioritise support for applications from: